How To Get Rid of Gnats in Plants Using Dish Soap

 Insecticide is your first line of defense when staving off an assault by all sorts of tiny bugs and critters.
 It’s readily available, effective, and does what it’s supposed to do quickly.

 That said, it’s not the best idea to use full-strength, commercial-grade insecticide as soon as you get the chance.
-As great as it is at killing insects, it has the potential to cause serious damage to sensitive plants as well.
+As great as it is at killing insects, it has the potential to cause serious damage to sensitive or vulnerable plants as well.

 If your gnat infestation is still in its initial stages, you can deal with it without bringing out the heavy weaponry.
-Instead, go for options that are gentle on your plants, such as using a homemade insecticide made with dish soap.
+Instead, go for options that are gentle on your plants, such as using a homemade insecticide made with dish soap

 This solution has the benefit of being super-convenient as well.
 Why run out to the store to buy expensive insecticides when you can simply make do with the ingredients you have at home?